Certified simultaneous isotopic approximation of curves via subdivision: Approximating a pair of curves

 \algrenewcommand\algorithmicrequire{\textbf{Input}:} \algrenewcommand\algorithmicensure{\textbf{Output}:}

+We incorporate our new test into Algorithm \ref{alg:subdivision}, which, in turn, replaces the subdivision step of the standard Plantinga and Vegter algorithm.
+In particular, the new subdivision step is similar to naively running the Plantinga and Vegter algorithm simultaneously on $f_1$ and $f_2$, except that when $C_1^{f_1}(B)$ and $C_1^{f_2}(B)$ both hold, we add the condition that $C_1^\times(\cN_2(B)\cap 13B)$ holds, where $13B$ denotes the box which is $13$-times larger than $B$, but with the same center.

+\begin{remark} After the balancing step of the Plantinga and Vegter algorithm, the neighbors of $B$ are at most twice the size of $B$ and their neighbors are at most four times the size of $B$.
+This means that after balancing, $\cN_2(B)\subseteq 13B$.
+To allow for the case where boxes are not balanced during the subdivision step, we use $\cN_2(B)\cap 13B$ in Step 4 of Algorithm \ref{alg:subdivision} as this region contains $\cN_2(B)$ of the balanced subdivision. \end{remark}

-Suppose that after this new subdivision step, the balancing and approximation steps of the standard Plantinga and Vegter algorithm are performed, resulting in approximations $\cA(f)$ and $\cA(g)$.
-We now consider the crossing properties of these approximations.
+Suppose that after this new subdivision step, the balancing and approximation steps of the standard Plantinga and Vegter algorithm are performed, resulting in approximations $\cA(f_1)$ and $\cA(f_2)$.
+In the remainder of this section, we present the theoretical properties of the crossings of these approximations as well as the correctness statement that these approximations have the same topology as the underlying pair of curves.